Athlete mid toes-to-bar movement on a steel pull-up rig in a CrossFit box with motion blur and dramatic backlighting

 CrossFit Ab Workout: 6 Killer Core Moves and 2 Brutal WODs

-A solid CrossFit ab workout combines high-skill gymnastic core moves (toes-to-bar, hollow holds, V-ups) with grinding bodyweight finishers (GHD sit-ups, sit-up + plate combos, plank holds).
+A solid CrossFit ab workout combines high-skill gymnastic core moves (toes-to-bar, hollow holds, V-ups) with grinding bodyweight finishers (GHD sit-ups, weighted sit-ups, plank holds).
 The format is typically a 6 to 12 minute AMRAP or a short EMOM of 8 to 10 minutes, hit 2 to 3 times per week.
-Below are 6 staple movements, two complete WOD templates, and scaling options for every level.
+Below are 6 staple movements, two complete WOD templates, scaling options for every level, and the warm-up that makes GHD work safe rather than disastrous.

 CrossFit core training is different from typical ab routines because every movement involves global core bracing — even back squats, cleans, and wall balls hammer the midline.
 The dedicated ab work below sharpens what the lifts are already building.